tireddy2/pqc-for-engineers/draft-ietf-pquip-pqc-engineers.md

 These challenges are illustrated nicely by the so called Mosca model discussed in ​{{Threat-Report}}.
 In the {{Mosca}}, "x" denotes the time that our systems and data need to remain secure, "y" the number of years to fully migrate to a PQC infrastructure and "z" the time until a CRQC that can break current cryptography is available.
 The model assumes either that encrypted data can be intercepted and stored before the migration is completed in "y" years,  or that signatures will still be relied upon for "x" years after their creation.
 This data remains vulnerable for the complete "x" years of their lifetime, thus the sum "x+y" gives us an estimate of the full timeframe that data remain insecure​.
 The model essentially asks how are we preparing our IT systems during those "y" years (or in other words, how can one minimize those "y" years) to minimize the transition phase to a PQC infrastructure and hence minimize the risks of data being exposed in the future.

 Finally, other factors that could accelerate the introduction of a CRQC should not be under-estimated, like for example faster-than-expected advances in quantum computing and more efficient versions of Shor’s algorithm requiring fewer qubits.
-As an example, IBM, one of the leading actors in the development of a large-scale quantum computer, has recently published a roadmap committing to new quantum processors supporting more than 1000 qubits by 2025 and networked systems with 10k-100k qubits beyond 2026 {{IBMRoadmap}}.
 Innovation often comes in waves, so it is to the industry’s benefit to remain vigilant and prepare as early as possible.
 Bear in mind also that while we track advances from public research institutions such as universities and companies that publish their results, there is also a great deal of large-budget quantum research being conducted privately by various national interests.
 Therefore, the true state of quantum computer advancement is likely several years ahead of the publicly available research.

 # Post-quantum cryptography categories